ManticoreGamesInc/platform-documentation/src/references/profiler.md

 ## Overview

-The Core Editor has a dedicated Performance Panel to diagnose performance issues at game creation time, including running the game in Multiplayer Preview mode to simulate client-server scenarios.
+The Core Editor has a dedicated Performance Window to diagnose performance issues at game creation time, including running the game in Multiplayer Preview mode to simulate client-server scenarios.

 But games and especially multiplayer games are beasts of a complicated nature, and it is often much more helpful to have some view into diagnostics with real clients connected to a real server, and see how the same game actually performs on a variety of machines under different gameplay scenarios.